Randomization Inference beyond the Sharp Null: Bounded Null Hypotheses and Quantiles of Individual Treatment Effects: Test statistics: properties and examples

 \subsection{Stephenson rank sum statistics}

-Despite the generality of the test statistics discussed before, in this subsection we focus on a special class of test statistics developed by \citet{Stephenson85a}, in particular because of its often superior power discussed later.
-Specifically, Stephenson rank sum statistics are two-sample statistics of form \eqref{eq:stat_class_rank} with a rank score function of
+Despite the generality of the test statistics discussed before, in this subsection we focus on a special class of test statistics developed by \citet{Stephenson85a}, because of its often superior power to detect extreme effects.
+Stephenson rank sum statistics can be defined as the count of subsets of size $s$ in the data in which the largest response is in the treated group.
+This can also be represented as a two-sample statistic of form \eqref{eq:stat_class_rank}, with a rank score function of

 for some fixed integer $s \ge 2$.
-Stephenson rank sum statistics are equivalent to summing the number of subsets of size $s$ in which the largest response is in the treated group.
-The Stephenson rank sum statistic with $s=2$ is almost equivalent to the Wilcoxon rank sum statistic.
-However, as $s$ increases beyond 2, the Stephenson ranks place more and more weight on the larger responses.
+The Stephenson rank sum statistic with $s=2$ is almost equivalent to the Wilcoxon rank sum statistic.\footnote{The Stephenson ranks with $s=2$ are each one less than the corresponding Wilcoxon ranks, leading to almost identical behavior \citep[1168]{Rosenbaum07a}.} However, as $s$ increases beyond 2, the Stephenson ranks place more and more weight on the larger responses.

 \cite{Rosenbaum07a} proposed to use Stephenson ranks to detect uncommon-but-dramatic responses to treatment.
 Intuitively, this is because as the subset size $s$ increases, it becomes increasingly likely that the largest response in a given subset will be one with an unusually large treatment effect.
-Thus, compared to the difference-in-means and the Wilcoxon rank sum, whose power is greatest against a constant location shift, the Stephenson rank sum has greater power against alternatives under which effects are heterogeneous and a few are highly positive.
-This advantage of Stephenson rank sum statistics is particularly relevant for our proposed theory and methods.
-We defer detailed discussion of this to the later simulation studies.
+Thus, compared to the difference-in-means and the Wilcoxon rank sum, which often perform well against a constant location shift, the Stephenson rank sum has greater power against alternatives under which effects are heterogeneous and a few are highly positive.
+As we will later see in our simulation studies, this advantage of Stephenson rank sum statistics is particularly relevant for our proposed theory and methods.